 The oculus is 7.8 meters in diameter and is the connection between the temple and the gods above.
 Rain occasionally falls through it, but the floor beneath slants to drain away any water managing to hit the floor.

 The nearest Metro station is Barberini on line A. It is free to enter the Pantheon.
 As you enter you’ll notice that there are requests and signs for silence at all times while you are in this religious place.
 The Pantheon is open on Saturdays from 9 am until 7:15 pm, Sundays from 9 am until 5:45 and on Public Holidays from 9 am until 12:45 pm.
-The Pantheon is closed on some national holidays and also if a mass is taking place.
+The Pantheon closes on some national holidays and also if a mass is taking place.

 Want to save this article for later?
 Pin the image below.